 On a personal note, I am passionate about digital art and the creation of computer-generated imagery in general, and thus looking forward to taking part in the production of a movie's special effects or a video game, either as a programmer or a R&D engineer.

-At the moment, I have a nearly 8 year long experience of C++ and OpenGL programming, most of the time combined with the Qt framework for dealing with fast GUI implementation.
+At the moment, I have a 10+ year long experience of C++, Python, and OpenGL programming, most of the time combined with the Qt framework for dealing with fast GUI implementation.
 I am also accustomed to work under either a Linux, or Windows developing environment.